 Trek Africa Expeditions is your reliable partner in booking all the activities you want to experience during your stay at Lake Bunyonyi after your gorilla trek in Ruhija.
 We offer a range of gorilla safari packages to Ruhija sector of Bwindi that cater to various budgets, from budget to mid-range to luxury options, and we can also secure gorilla habituation permits for you.
 By choosing us, you can benefit from our expertise, local knowledge, and excellent customer service.

 Our company is highly rated on Trip Advisor, with many satisfied clients who have enjoyed our personalized approach to safari planning and execution.
 We are committed to providing you with a memorable Uganda safari experience that meets your expectations and exceeds them.
 Our team of expert tour consultants is always available to answer all your safari questions and help you make the most of your trip.

 We take pride in our attention to detail and our ability to cater to different travel needs and preferences.
 Whether you want to relax and enjoy the stunning scenery of Lake Bunyonyi or engage in more active pursuits like hiking, canoeing, or bird watching, we can tailor your itinerary to suit your interests and schedule.

-In short, if you want a hassle-free, well-planned, and enjoyable gorilla trekking and Lake Bunyonyi experience, choose Trek Africa Tours as your trusted partner.
+In short, if you want a hassle-free, well-planned, and enjoyable gorilla trekking and Lake Bunyonyi experience, choose Trek Africa Expeditions as your trusted partner.
 Contact us today to book your activities and start planning your dream Uganda safari.